evolbioinfo/goalign/docs/commands/mask.md

   -l, --length int      Length of the sub alignment (default 10) -o, --output string   Alignment output file (default "stdout") -s, --start int       Start position (0-based inclusive)
+      --unique          If given, then masks characters that are unique in their columns (start and length are ignored)

 Global Flags:
   -i, --align string       Alignment input file (default "stdin")
-      --auto-detect     Auto detects input format (overrides -p, -x and -u) -u, --clustal         Alignment is in clustal? default fasta --input-strict    Strict phylip input format (only used with -p) -x, --nexus           Alignment is in nexus? default fasta --no-block        Write Phylip sequences without space separated blocks (only used with -p) --one-line        Write Phylip sequences on 1 line (only used with -p) --output-strict   Strict phylip output format (only used with -p) -p, --phylip          Alignment is in phylip? default fasta
+      --auto-detect        Auto detects input format (overrides -p, -x and -u) -u, --clustal            Alignment is in clustal? default fasta --ignore-identical   Ignore duplicated sequences that have the same name and same sequences --input-strict       Strict phylip input format (only used with -p) -x, --nexus              Alignment is in nexus? default fasta --no-block           Write Phylip sequences without space separated blocks (only used with -p) --one-line           Write Phylip sequences on 1 line (only used with -p) --output-strict      Strict phylip output format (only used with -p) -p, --phylip             Alignment is in phylip? default fasta
 ```

 #### Examples